Body kinds

 - Dispatch observability guide — example queries +

-spl task diagnosewalkthrough. infer.query.v1schema — the inference query body shape that pairs withinfer.error.v1.- ADR-034: body.kind grammar — the grammar all kinds (built-in or extension) follow.
+spl task diagnosewalkthrough. infer.query.v1schema — the inference query body shape that pairs withinfer.error.v1.- body.kind manifest guide — the grammar all kinds (built-in or extension) follow.